 Say you want to earn $50 an hour.
 The client has asked for a 1,000 word blog post.
 You estimate that it will take you around 5 hours for research, formatting, writing, and editing.
 So you quote the client for ($50 x 5 hours) = $250.

-How to ensure you get paid for your work as a freelance copywriter
+How to get paid for copywriting

 In most cases, you should ask for 50% deposit before you start any writing projects.
 You’ll get the remaining 50% when you hand over your completed work to the client.
 Your first projects will probably be small, and in that case payment on completion of the work is okay too if you trust the client.